-If Merkur represents the standard slant, then the Above the Tie S2 Open Comb Slant Bar is the high-class slant.
-This classy razor is made of stainless steel and weighs around 2 ounces with a 3-inch handle.
-People who use the Above the Tie slant say that it gives a slightly aggressive shave.
+Merkur represents the standard slant, and Mk34c Double Edge Razor is the high-class slant.
+This classy razor is made of stainless steel and weighs around 2.72 ounces with a 3.04 handle.
+People who use the Merkur slant say that it gives a slightly aggressive shave.
 Therefore, you should have some experience with other slants before picking this razor up.

 You can easily find both of these blades for around $50 or even less.
 That’s a great price for this German-crafted slant razor.
 Moreover, any newbies to the slant shaving world should definitely look into purchasing a Merkur razor.
 The Merkur razor gives you a great sense of what slant razors are all about.
 One such product will help you notice the differences between various slant brands.

 Both the Merkur and Above the Tie slants are far easier to order than the elusive RazoRock Stealth Slant.
 RazoRock just dipped its toes into the slant shaving world with this sleek black product a year ago.
 Ever since that time, the company has created a great deal of buzz in the shaving community.
 RazoRock only released this stealth slant in its prototype form to a limited number of customers.